-Events since balance sheet date
+Events since the Balance Sheet date.

 For details of events since the Balance Sheet date see the Directors' Report.

 Principal risks and uncertainties

 Risk is an inevitable part of the business.
 On an ongoing basis the Board review the principal risks, assess their likelihood and consequence, and develop and monitor appropriate controls.
 The Board has overall responsibility for risk management and ensures this is aligned with the business strategy and objectives.
 Key risks and mitigating actions are set out below: